Note: the information presented below was prepared with the help of SRA’s professional wetland biologist, Suzanne Tomassi of The Watershed Company.

 What’s the extent of the mitigation?

 The Sammamish River wetland and buffer will be expanded so that the property becomes home to a large, high-quality wetland and forested buffer, contiguous with the river across to south Marymoor Park and to Lake Sammamish.
 The most noticeable difference from the present state will be the conversion of a great expanse of blackberry and invasive grass to a young stand of native trees and shrubs.
 This is the area north of the access road.
 What might be less noticeable to people, but certainly not to wildlife, are improvements to the areas that are already forested, primarily the wetlands and buffers south and east of the road.
-All invasive species will be removed from these areas and replaced with native trees and shrubs.
-Large woody debris (LWD) will be scattered throughout to provide additional habitat value.
+All invasive species were removed from these areas and replaced with native trees and shrubs.
+Large woody debris was scattered throughout to provide additional habitat value.

 In the end, wetland buffer vegetation will be improved so that natural protection of the wetlands is greater than what is there today.
 In additional to improving the buffers as storm water control and water treatment features, the additional vegetative diversity and complexity will improve habitat.
 The overall area of available native habitat will be much greater than what is there today.